Weather Terms and Definitions

 WIND CHILL

 Wind chill describes how cold people feel when cold air is pushed by wind currents.
-It is related to the

-rate of heat loss from skin exposed to the combined wind and cold temperatures.
-As wind velocities increase,
+It is related to the rate of heat loss from skin exposed to the combined

-of frostbite and hypothermia.
+in varying levels of frostbite and hypothermia.

-The chart below indicates the effect of wind speed and temperature and the resulting wind chill that effects the body.
+The chart below indicates the effect of wind speed and temperature and the resulting

-As an example, if the temperature is -15° and the wind is blowing at 25 mph, the wind chill temperature feels like
+As an example, if the temperature is -15° and the wind is blowing at 25 mph, the

--44° and you can expect frostbite to set in within 10 minutes.
+wind chill temperature feels like -44° and you can expect frostbite to set in

 For more information, go to